 - Rechargeable: Some hearing devices offer a rechargeable feature.
 So instead of constantly switching batteries you simply recharge your device.

-Talk with your hearing instrument specialist
+Talk with your hearing Aid Dispenser

 Selecting a hearing aid can feel like an overwhelming task when you consider the plethora of features and styles available today.
-Our hearing instrument specialist will better explain the benefits of each hearing aid and will help you eliminate the models least suitable to your hearing loss.
+Our hearing aid dispenser will better explain the benefits of each hearing aid and will help you eliminate the models least suitable to your hearing loss.
 Schedule a visit with our office today to talk more about your hearing loss, what you’re looking for out of your hearing aid and what we can do to help you take the first step to better hearing!